A Life Changing Choice

 Your brain can produce only a finite amount of dopamine at a time, and when this is coupled with the depressive properties of alcohol, you will find it hard to find joy at the bottom of a bottle.

 Alcohol is broken down by the liver to release a chemical known as acetaldehyde.
 This product is what causes the skin to dry out and dehydrates other body tissues.
-Causing the skin to lose its elasticity; a 28-year-old alcoholic ends up looking like someone twice her age.
-Her skin is saggy, her eyes dull, and lifeless, and her hair has lost its vibrancy and volume.
+Causing the skin to lose its elasticity; a 28-year-old alcoholic ends up looking like someone twice their age.
+The skin is saggy, eyes dull, and lifeless, and hair has lost its vibrancy and volume.

 The ensuing blackheads that follow are due to inflammation of blood capillaries.
 Other than a flushed face and red skin, enlarged capillaries also cause breakouts such as acne and whiteheads, which can quickly turn to lesions that lead to permanent scarring if left untreated.